HamzyP/PropertyGame/README.md

 Each property increases in value as each month passes and when put on rent they can gain additonal income.
 The goal is to accumulate as much wealth as possible.

+- This is an early version of the program.
+The later version that works is lost so have to fix all the bugs/functionality.
+- Was built for computer science A-Level OCR project.

 ## Features

 - Property Market: A dynamic range of properties including residential, industrial and commercial properties.